danny0ceanCA/airecruiting/README.md

 Administrators can manage user accounts.
 Use `DELETE /admin/users/{email}` to remove a user from the system.

+For testing purposes, administrators may manually trigger the weekly summary email with `POST /admin/test-weekly-summary`.
+The admin interface includes a "Send Weekly Summary Email" button under the **Tests** tab that calls this endpoint.

 ## Assignment and Rejection Workflow

 Recruiters can assign a candidate to a job via `POST /assign`.
 Provide the